 The Legal Cheek View

-Meet Monckton Chambers at Legal Cheek’s upcoming Virtual Pupillage Fair!
+Meet Monckton Chambers at Legal Cheek’s next Virtual Pupillage Fair on 9 October 2025

 The work at Monckton is highly rated by its tenants.
 Particularly in competition law, where one tells of “cutting-edge cases that aren’t so much ripped from the headlines as things that are going to be making headlines in six months time once the world catches on.”
 But, in truth, you’ll find top work in a range of fields: “Monckton receives the absolute top cases across the spectrum — everything from huge competition class actions against tech giants like Google to high-profile national security public law litigation like Shamima Begum and the Rwanda scheme challenge,” one source told us.
 Another, who began their career at a different chambers, adds: “I laugh about the cases at Monckton I think are boring.
 In most chambers they would be ‘bite your arm off’ cases.”

-Being one of the leading sets in the country when it comes to EU law, there has also been plenty of work dealing with the complexity of this area of law after Brexit.
+Being one of the leading sets in the country when it comes to EU law, there has also been plenty of work dealing with the complexity of this area of law post-Brexit.
 As one tenant sums up: “I have a low boredom threshold and would run away if all my cases did not grab my attention: they all have for more than 20 years!”
 Another details working on “ECHR cases concerning 34 different States”.
+Members cross-qualify in other jurisdictions where their practice still includes EU law!
+In the public law sphere, the work is as cutting edge as AI: Brendan McGurk KC co-authored Artificial Intelligence and Public Law with Professor Joe Tomlinson.
+In other words, Monckton barristers are even found writing the books their colleagues turn to!

 It’s not just the seniors who get all the exciting work.
 One tenant tells us that “you’ll be working on high-profile and complex cases from day one”.
 One junior at the set notes that every day of the week they work on a thrilling matter, from “advising government on how best to design a new policy” to “advising [a] consumer body on its class action rights”.
 Another junior concurs: “as a baby junior, I expected to be given a fair amount of menial tasks to do, but that never happened: I was quickly brought into a series of high-profile cases and am yet to be bored by anything so far”.
 Exposure to this work at an early stage can only benefit a junior barrister’s development.